chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 Note that for the Pickrell and the Bottomly data set respectively, the input objects for the web application are identical across both tasks 1 and 2 since the individual optimisation steps are identical.

 #### 2. Run DAVID optimisation
 Access the link (https://david.ncifcrf.gov/).
 An input list generated in step 1 can be uploaded by clicking on **Start Analysis** and submitting the iput gene list under `Step 1: Enter Gene List`.
-Select the identifier as **Ensembl_Gene_ID** (step 2) and set the list type as **Gene List** (step 3).
+Select the identifier as **Ensembl_Gene_ID** and set the list type as **Gene List**.
 A more detailed illustration of the steps of the optimisation process to be performed by hand can be taken from the corresponding screenshots.

 #### 3. Inspect documentation of the results (folder `Results/Screenshots_WebApplications`)
-For the maximization of the number of differentially enriched gene sets, you find the documentation screenshots (and Excel files) in the folder
+For task 1, you find the documentation screenshots (and Excel results files) in the folder

 - **Screenshots_DAVID_Pickrell** for the Pickrell data set
 - **Screenshots_DAVID_Bottomly** for the Bottomly data set